Frequently Asked Questions

 Failover strategies built into enterprise backup tools support various scenarios, from granular file restores to full-site failover.
 Playbooks and predefined recovery plans can be scheduled or triggered automatically in response to incidents, allowing IT to meet strict recovery point and recovery time objectives (RPO/RTO).
 This minimizes the impact of unplanned outages and ransomware attacks while reducing the administrative burden during high-pressure incidents.

-✅ Pro Tip: You want to choose a backup that also does failover / failback orchestration (ideally, across regions, accounts, and clouds for true ransomware isolation) and full-stack recovery (VPCs, subnets, routing tables, load balancers, etc).
+✅ Pro Tip: You want to choose a backup that also does automated and scheduled failover / failback orchestration (ideally, across regions, accounts, and clouds for true ransomware protection) and full-stack recovery (VPCs, subnets, routing tables, load balancers, etc).

 Security Hardening: Encryption, Zero-Trust Access, Immutability